Ahmedsaed/Clndr/README.md

 	- [ ] add event duration
 	- [ ] add event time slots
 	- [ ] add event description
+- [ ] Refactor html templates to use jinja2 inheritance
+	- [ ] create base template (header, footer, etc.)
+	- [ ] create child templates for each page
+	- [ ] add logout and navigation buttons to the header in base template
+- [ ] add the ability to upload user profile picture in registration page
+	- [ ] update storage and api to handle profile pictures
 - [ ] add Download button in attendee page (to download csv file of attendees)
 - [ ] Handle event duration in hours
 - [ ] Hash passwords before storing in database